libbitcoin/libbitcoin-explorer/tools/README.md

 ```$ sudo bash ./install-sx.sh```

+Basic SX functionality will work, but for more sophisticated features (i.e. stealth addresses), certain dependencies are required.
+They may already be installed, but if they are you not will typically need to install the following:

+1. ```sudo apt-get install python-setuptools```
+2. ```sudo easy_install pip```
+3. ```sudo pip install ecdsa```
+4. ```sudo pip install pyzmq```

+Afer these steps, generating things like stealth addresses will work perfectly.

 2) Download the scripts from the 'n00b-Sx' repo to a directory of your choice.
 You can either execute the scripts from the Terminal or make the scripts executable upon clicking by first opening the Terminal and typing:

 ```chmod +x ./<filename>```